 Please provide a detailed description of the incentive [monetary incentive pay, release-time, etc.] awarded by the College and accepted by the faculty participant under the terms and conditions of the approved Faculty Incentive Pay Project.
 The description must provide dates upon which any monetary payment will be processed.

-Faculty Member

-Immediate Supervisor

-Chief Financial Officer
+Tay Troject.
+The decompose man promise apon which and monomer, purposes with the processes.
+Faculty Member Date Immediate Supervisor Date President Date Chief Financial Officer Date